A Simple Spectral Algorithm for Recovering Planted Partitions: Introduction and previous work

 As in the planted clique case, a relatively simple algorithm can recover the clustering when the clique sizes are $\Omega(\sqrt{ n \log n})$---in this case pairs of vertices with the most common neighbors can be placed in the same cluster~\cite{ChenX14}.
 However, when the cluster sizes are only required to be $\Omega(\sqrt{n})$, the problem, as in the planted clique case, becomes more difficult because a simple application of the Azuma-Hoeffding inequality no longer suffices.

-In this paper we present a simple spectral algorithm that recovers clusters of size $\Omega(\sqrt n)$.
-Our algorithm is not the first to achieve this bound for the planted partition problem~\cite{ames2014,chen2014,Giesen05,oymak2011} (see Appendix~\ref{prevwork} for comparison with previous work).
-It is, however, arguably much simpler than other spectral algorithms, e.g.\ that of Gieson and Mitsche~\cite{Giesen05}, who, to our knowledge, were the first to achieve the $\sqrt{n}$ bound for this problem.
-Our proof is also of interest because it uses a novel application of Cauchy's integral formula.
-Our algorithm works for any constants $0 \le q < p \le 1$ and any cluster size $s \geq c\sqrt n$, where $c$ is a constant depending only on $p$ and $q$.
-Our results can also be generalized to the case in which clusters have differing sizes and intra-cluster edge probabilities, but herein we discuss only the case when they are uniform.
+Our main result is that this can, in fact, be done when the clusters are size $s = \Omega(\sqrt n)$: \begin{thm} There exists a deterministic, polytime algorithm which, for sufficiently large $n$, with probability $1-o(1)$ correctly recovers planted partitions in which all clusters are size $s \geq c\sqrt n$, where $c = O(1 / (p - q)^2)$. \end{thm} Note that in this paper we consider only the setting in which $p$ and $q$ are constant and all clusters are the same size $s = n / k$.
+We discuss more general settings in~\cite{cole2017}.

+Our algorithm is, to our knowledge, the first purely spectral algorithm which runs in polynomial time and recovers the planted partition a.s.\ even when all clusters are size $\Theta(\sqrt n)$, though there have been several non-spectral algorithms which work in this setting~\cite{ames2014,chen2014,oymak2011}.
+In particular, the well-known spectral algorithms~\cite{McSherry01, vu2014simple} require that $k = o(\sqrt n)$ and hence do not work when all clusters are size $\Theta(\sqrt n)$ (though they work in considerably more general settings).
+On the other hand, Giesen and Mitsche's algorithm~\cite{Giesen05} works when all clusters are size $\Theta(\sqrt n)$ but has running time exponential in $k$.
+See Appendix~\ref{prevwork} for comparison with previous work

 Efficient algorithms for planted clustering typically rely on either convex optimization \cite{ames2014,chen2014,oymak2011} or spectral techniques \cite{Giesen05,McSherry01,vu2014simple}.
-The latter, including ours, often involve looking at the projection operator onto the vector space corresponding to the $k$ largest eigenvalues of the adjacency matrix of the randomly generated graph $\hat G$ and showing that it is ``not too far'' from the projection operator of the expectation matrix $\expval[\hat G]$ onto its own $k$ largest eigenvalues.
+The latter, including ours, often involve looking at the projection operator onto the vector space spanned by the $k$ eigenvectors corresponding to the $k$ largest eigenvalues of the adjacency matrix $\hat A$ of the randomly generated graph $\hat G$ and showing that it is ``not too far'' from the projection operator of the expectation matrix $\expval[\hat A]$ onto its own $k$ largest eigenvalues.
+Our algorithm is among the simplest of these spectral algorithms: we don't randomly partition the vertices beforehand, and hence there is no messy ``cleanup'' step at the end.

 A natural approach for identifying all the clusters would be to identify a single cluster, remove it, and recurse on the remaining vertices.
 This is hard to make work because the randomness of the instance $\hat G$ is ``used up'' in the first iteration, and then subsequent iterations cannot be handled independently of the first.
 Existing spectral approaches bypass these difficulties by randomly splitting the input graph into parts, thus forcing independence in the randomness on the parts~\cite{Giesen05,McSherry01,vu2014simple}.
 This partitioning trick works at the cost of complicating the algorithm.
 We, however, are able to make the natural recursive approach work by ``preprocessing the randomness'': we show that certain (exponentially many) events \emph{all} occur simultaneously with high probability, and as long as they all occur our algorithm \emph{definitely} works.